frankxie7/Chroma_Chameleon/README.md

 4. Goal Region Implementation -- Alex, Frank
 5. Paint tank -- Frank
 6. Expand the map vertically and test boundary camera -- Beilin
+7. Put the creation of Spray and Bomb both in either PhysicsController or GameplayController (currently in separate classes) .

 # Potential New Features DUE Saturday March 22:
 1. Paint dissipation over time -- Frank